 I want to know who I am potentially going to be working with.
 This is a people-driven job so being adaptable, friendly, helpful, and respectful are as important as the drive to succeed or competitive nature.

 Letting go of control, giving people the freedom and room they need to grow.
 I had to stop trying to be all things to everyone with all the answers, it's impossible.
 Well, it is for me anyways!

-What do clients and candidates feed back the most about consultants at Orbis?
+What do clients and candidates say the most about consultants at Orbis?

 That we are not like most recruitment companies, we are relaxed and friendly with our approach, not too pushy and impatient.